 I just love stone fruit, and I hate waiting for it in the produce department until summer or fall.
-I’ve seen the peaches in the produce departments starting to show up lately, but every time I’ve bought them they are not that delicious ripe and juicy flavor.
-So for now, I love using frozen or canned stone fruits like apricots and peaches for desserts I make now.
+So for now, I love using frozen or canned stone fruits like apricots and peaches for desserts like this Apricot Blueberry Puff Pastry Tart.

 This past week I noticed our fridge was not doing so hot.
 The compressor was staying on all the time, and the inside of the fridge was starting to get warmer not matter what we tried.
 It was several years old.
 We’d already replaced the ice maker and the door baskets.
 The shelves were cracking and the new door baskets were cracking again.
 Plus, we bought it when we had a rent house, so it didn’t match any of our appliances.

 So, this weekend, we went to the store and got a new one.
 It’s one of those french door fridges with the freezer on the bottom.
 My biggest complaint for our old fridge was that it was a side by side and you could not fit a frozen pizza in the freezer to save your life!
 I hated it.
 This one holds pizzas!
 And…we found it on clearance!
 It was delivered on Sunday, and I’ve already covered it in my children’s drawings and photos as usual.

 I had to clean out the fridge on Saturday night in preparation, so I did a lot of baking with things like frozen puff pastry as the freezer was still good.
 I threw away about 90% of everything in the fridge section because I just didn’t trust the fridge temp to keep things safe for the past few days.

 One of the things I made with the puff pastry was this Apricot Blueberry Pastry Tart.
 OMG!
 These things are so simple to make, and the taste is amazing!